YahboomTechnology/RDK-X3-Board/README.md

-# RDK X3 board and starter kit
+# RDK X3 ROS2 Robot Car with Mecanum Wheel
 ![](https://github.com/YahboomTechnology/RDK-X3-Robot/blob/main/RDK_X3_Robot_Car.jpg)
 # Introduction
 RDK X3 development board is equipped with the ROS2 operating system, which endows this AI vision car with excellent functions and mobility.
 RDK X3 robot car is designed with Mecanum wheels, so it can move flexibly and freely in various environments.
 Its combination of depth camera and lidar enables it to accurately identify and track targets, and realize intelligent navigation and obstacle avoidance functions.
 Through Jupyter Lab Python programming and deep learning algorithms, the car can identify, classify and analyze the surrounding scenery in real time, so as to achieve a higher level of intelligent decision-making and interaction.